 Please refer to the Calendar of Events to view dates and times offered.

 - Spousal/Partner Support Group

-Annual Memorial Service
+- Annual Remembrance Service

 Each year, Hospice of Frederick County hosts a non-denominational Memorial Service for the families and friends of loved ones who have died.
 Hospice staff and volunteers join with the families and friends to celebrate the lives of these individuals.